8base/Documentation/docs/frontend/app-components-other-components-avatar.md

 ---
 id: 'app-components-other-components-avatar'
 sidebar_label: 'Avatar'
+redirect_from: '/frontend/app-components/other-components/avatar'
-slug: '/frontend/app-components/other-components/avatar'
+slug: '/projects/frontend/app-components/other-components/avatar'
 ---

 # Avatar

-The *Avatar* component is a visual element, such as an image, letter(s) or icon, used to represent a user, label or tool.
+The _Avatar_ component is a visual element, such as an image, letter(s) or icon, used to represent a user, label or tool.

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>